The Official Website of the Damavand Mountain Guides

 Natural Resources

 The north-eastern ridge has beautiful and pristine natural landscapes due to its remoteness.
 Dense vegetation, sufficient water resources have allowed rare animal species to grow and develop, so if you climb when the path is deserted, you will have a chance to meet them.
 As a hiking friend or nature lover, you are expected to be diligent in preserving the natural resources of the area, prepare plastic bags with you before the program, and do not leave any garbage when you return from the shelter, and give nature the gift of your footprints.
+2 PM Law in Mountaineering!

 If you have managed to reach the peak, it is better to leave before 14:00, and if it is 14:00 and you have not yet managed to climb to the peak, it is better to stop climbing and return.
 You have a long way ahead of you on the glacier and the ridge of the ice fall, so you must save your energy.
+Mobile Network in northeast front of Damavand

 From Gardneh Sar sheepfold to Takht Fereydoun shelter, there are Mobile Network services (Irancell and the Hamrah-Avval).

 You can inform Mr. Salehi (in charge of Nandel mountaineer house) at what time to come after you with a 4WD car and take you back to Nandal.
+Helpful People in the area:

 Nandel mountaineer's house (Mr. Salehi's house)